Itinerary

 Do you trek the full Tour du Mont Blanc?

 This is part of the full Tour Du Mont Blanc, which otherwise takes 10 - 11 days in total.
 We believe these are 4 of the best days on the full route, giving you the chance to experience the Tour du Mont Blanc Highlights!
+We believe our other trips are even better than the bits of the TMB that we don't do.

 What's the terrain like?

 The trek involves a lot of ascent and descent on a mix of trails.
 This includes – rocky terrain, forest trails and sometimes gravel tracks.
 It is important that you are steady on your feet and have experience walking on mountain paths.
 Do try and get some practice in before you come.
 We go at a slow steady pace that everyone can keep up with.
+The more experience you have on different terrains, the more comfortable you'll feel on the trip.

 Can I join you as a solo traveller?